 Hall of Fame NFL Quarterback

 Career Highlights: Hall of Fame quarterback Steve Young was one of the most accurate passers in NFL history.
-Inducted into the 2005 Pro Football Hall of Fame, Young is a two-time NFL MVP, Young also was a three-time First-Team All-Pro, three-time Second-Team All-Pro, two-time NFC Offensive Player of the Year, and seven-time Pro Bowler.
+Inducted into the 2005 Pro Football Hall of Fame, Young boasts three Super Bowl rings.
+A two-time NFL MVP, Young also was a three-time First-Team All-Pro, three-time Second-Team All-Pro, two-time NFC Offensive Player of the Year, and seven-time Pro Bowler.
 Young spent most of his 15-year career with the San Francisco 49ers and holds numerous NFL records including six passing titles.
-His best season came in 1994 when he posted a then-record 112.8 passer rating completing 324 of 461 passes for 3,969 yards and 35 touchdowns.
-He added seven rushing touchdowns as he guided the 49ers to a NFC West title, and finished the year with an incredible 49-26 win over San Diego in Super Bowl XXIX.
+His best season was 1994 when he posted a then-record 112.8 passer rating completing 324 of 461 passes for 3,969 yards and 35 touchdowns.
+He added seven rushing touchdowns as he guided the 49ers to a NFC West title, and an incredible 49-26 win over San Diego in Super Bowl XXIX.
 Young passed for 325 yards, threw a Super Bowl record six touchdowns, was the game's leading rusher, and was named the Super Bowl MVP.
 During his NFL career, the left-hander threw for 3,000 or more yards six times and had 20 or more touchdown passes in a season five times, and posted a passer rating of 100 or higher six times.